aaronjanse/3mux/README.md

 ### Miscellaneous

 3mux searches `XDG_CONFIG_HOME` to find its config.
 If it cannot, it writes a config to `~/.config/3mux/config.toml` upon the first run.
+Modifiers in shortcuts (e.g. `Alt`) are case-insensitive.

 You can detect if you're running a script inside 3mux by checking if `THREEMUX` is equal to `1`.